How loud is too loud for your hearing?

 However, when sound surpasses this threshold, things can begin to change.
 It's thought that after 8 hours of exposure to sounds of 85 dB, we can expect to have permanently damaged our hearing.
 This equates to the sound of a busy road, or machinery such as lawnmower2.

 Stepping up the noise again, listening to a personal music player at a 100 dB volume (or full blast) can negatively impact your ears after just 15 minutes!3 This is important to note if you spend long times listening to loud music, such as at a dance class or at the gym.
 Music concerts which sometimes even exceed this level, can be understandably dangerous without earplugs to protect your ears.

 As explained by the NAL, NIHL is accumulative, meaning that each time you expose yourself to dangerously loud noise for a prolonged amount of time, you can heighten your risk of damaging your hearing.
-To check your hearing today, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+To check your hearing today, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1WHO, 1.1 billion people at risk of hearing loss.
 Accessed October 23, 2015.

 2NAL, Hearing Loss Prevention (Protection).
 Accessed October 23, 2015.